yapaxi/AssignmentApp/Answers to technical questions.md

 2. **What would you add to your solution if you had more time?**

+- to fulfill "run in one go" requirement I had to put coint-market api-key into headers in swagger (configuration apporach will violate the requirement), any other way will make it unsecure (committing api keys to git); so, more time needed to understand the rational behind the requirement
 - ApiKey (not just swagger stab);
 - more logging;
 - error handling in middleware;